aws-samples/amazon-mq-workshop/labs/lab-2.md

 In the main pane, close the Welcome screen and add 4  terminal tabs (click on + tab and select New Terminal.
 Reorganize them in a chequered pattern using the mouse and select the top left terminal.
 All terminals should be in the `/environment/amazon-mq-workshop` directory.

-**NOTE**: In order to split the windows into a chequered pattern, on the 2nd and 4th terminal windows, right click and select "Split Pane in Two Columns"
+**NOTE**: In order to split the windows into a chequered pattern, on the 2nd and 4th terminal windows, right click and select "Split Pane in Two Columns" and navigate to the projects root directory by running 'cd amazon-mq-workshop'

 <details><summary>Screenshot</summary><p>